 The type of surgery you have depends on where the cancer is in your pancreas.
-Find out about the different types of surgery for pancreatic cancer, what happens before surgery and how you might feel after your operation.
+Find out about the different types of surgery for pancreatic cancer, what happens before surgery and what to expect afterwards.

 There are different types of surgery to remove pancreatic cancer, such as a Whipple's operation or distal pancreatectomy.
 The type of operation you have depends on where the cancer is in the pancreas.

-If you can't have surgery to remove pancreatic cancer, you may still have an operation to help relieve symptoms or prevent problems such as a blocked bile duct or bowel.
+If you can't have surgery to remove pancreatic cancer, you may still have an operation or stents put in to help relieve symptoms or prevent problems such as a blocked bile duct or bowel.

 There is a risk of problems (complications) after any operation.
 Find out about the possible problems after having surgery to remove pancreatic cancer.